csc302-spring-2021/proj-DaTeam/docs/phase1/scope.md

 - Learn how to build a REST API with a good developer experience
 - Try using Typescript for both frontend and backend to see how it improves/worsens code re-use and productivity
 - Learn how to set up CI/CD processes using GitHub Actions and Heroku
+- Learn how to use Docker to deploy application
+- How to put "clean architecture" into practice in a large team
+- Learn how to use Pull Requests to integrate and review code changes

 ## Use Cases